yyaass3/VisualizationDashboard/README.md

 # VisualizationDashboard
-This project is an interactive data visualization dashboard and includes charts and graphs about my previos repo samplingProject.
+This project is an interactive data visualization dashboard and includes charts and graphs about my previous repo samplingProject.